Financial Advisor Job Description, Skills, and Salary

 Financial Advisor Salaries

-According to the Bureau of Labor Statistics, financial advisors earned an average of $90,530 in 2016.
+According to the Bureau of Labor Statistics (BLS), financial advisors earned an average of $90,640 annually as of 2017.

-The top 10% of financial advisors earned at least $208,000 while the bottom 10% earned less than $41,160.
+The top 10 percent of financial advisors earned at least $208,000 while the bottom 10 percent earned less than $40,800.
 Financial advisors working for investment firms earned higher than average salaries and advisors working for community banks and credit unions tended to earn lower than average salaries.

-Advisors who are employed by financial services firm often receive bonuses, and that compensation is not included in these figures.
-Compensation is tied directly to productivity in terms of fees for products sold, assets managed and/or the number financial plans generated.
+Advisors who are employed by financial services firms often receive bonuses, and that compensation is not included in these figures.
+Compensation is tied directly to productivity in terms of fees for products sold, assets managed and/or the number of financial plans generated.

 Since pay and job security are heavily based on performance, there is a high washout rate for new advisors who are unable to meet the challenge of building a viable roster of clients.

 In addition to understanding business and finance, analytical skills and people skills are very important for success as a financial advisor.
 Advisors need to be able to read data, recognize trends, and anticipate where markets are going to be of the most value to their clients.
 Additionally, advisors need to be likable and trustworthy.
 Being successful requires building a client base, and doing that involves convincing people that you can be a trusted source for information and direction regarding their investments.

 No matter how good a financial advisor might be with the numbers, it will be difficult to build a client base without strong people skills.

 According to the Bureau of Labor Statistics, employment of personal financial advisors is projected to grow 15 percent during the decade ending in 2026, much faster than the average for all occupations.

 Factors impacting growth include an aging population of retirees in need of help with financial planning and the trend toward self-managed retirement resources in lieu of company-controlled pensions.
 The expanded use of automated planning resources may limit the growth of opportunities for financial advisors.